MBCProject/mbc-markdown/yfaq/README.md

 For example, a [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) report reflecting manual analysis reads, "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).
 Initially, one might think this is a single behavior, but it can be broken apart and mapped into three MBC behaviors:

-* [Persistence: Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")
+* [PERSISTENCE::Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")

-* [Discovery: Process Discovery](https://github.com/MBCProject/mbc-markdown/blob/master/discovery/process-discover.md) ("monitors whether the first instance is still active")
+* [DISCOVERY::Process Discovery](https://github.com/MBCProject/mbc-markdown/blob/master/discovery/process-discover.md) ("monitors whether the first instance is still active")

-* [Execution: Install Additional Program](https://github.com/MBCProject/mbc-markdown/blob/master/execution/install-prog.md) ("reinstalls [itself] if it has been removed")
+* [EXECUTION::Install Additional Program](https://github.com/MBCProject/mbc-markdown/blob/master/execution/install-prog.md) ("reinstalls [itself] if it has been removed")

 ### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###

 Behaviors identified by automated tools are often intentionally broad to give an overview of the malware sample's behavior.
 Broad behaviors will often map to multiple MBC behaviors.
-For example, if a tool reports that the Armadillo was used on the sample, both [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) and [Executable Code Compression](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-compression.md) behaviors apply.
+For example, if a tool reports that Armadillo was used on the sample, both [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-obfuscate.md) and [Software Packing](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/software-packing.md) behaviors apply.

 ### How are MBC behaviors, possibly at different levels of abstraction, associated? ###